yuukiii/examples/kafka-streams/README.md

 ## Confluent Platform

 The code in this repository requires Confluent Platform 3.0.x.
+See [Version Compatibility Matrix](#version-compatibility) for further details, as different branches of this repository may have different Confluent Platform requirements.

 * [Confluent Platform 3.0.0 Quickstart](http://docs.confluent.io/3.0.0/quickstart.html) (how to download and install)
 * [Confluent Platform 3.0.0 documentation](http://docs.confluent.io/3.0.0/)